Close to many attractions

 Whether you’re looking for live music, traditional Greek music or just a chilled time at your favourite bar, the best place to head for is down by the seafront.
 If you like your music to be loud and raunchy, then Yazz beach bar is the place to head for – expect an eclectic mix of musicians and live DJs.
 The Beach Bar hosts parties right through the summer season – making this the venue for dancing until dawn.

-Dorian's pub & cocktail bar is always a fantastic place to spend an evening – Vinsanto's is also recommended, and with live music on Wednesdays and Saturdays, there's surely no better way to spend an evening.
+Dorian’s pub & cocktail bar is always a fantastic place to spend an evening – Vinsanto’s is also recommended, and with live music on Wednesdays and Saturdays, there’s surely no better way to unwind during cheap holidays to Santorini.

-Anyone looking for some handmade leather goods will be delighted there are two outlets in Perissa.
+Anyone looking for some handmade leather goods to remember their Santorini holiday by will be delighted there are two outlets in Perissa.
 Look out for shoes as well as the more usual souvenirs and bags.
 There are also clothes shops, jewellery outlets and retailers selling beach toys in Perissa.
-Most of these opportunities for a spot of retail therapy are open until 10 or 11pm and there's also a well stocked supermarket in the village.
+Most of these opportunities for a spot of retail therapy are open until 10 or 11pm and there’s also a well stocked supermarket in the village.